NAB CUSTOMERS: REGISTRATIONS CLOSED 27 JANUARY 2015

 On Tuesday 18 November, Justice Jacobson in Sydney’s Federal Court, approved orders to help facilitate settlement negotiations in the bank fees class action against the National Australia Bank.

-The orders open the doors to any NAB customers that have been charged exception fees, enabling them to register to participate in any agreed settlement.
+The orders opened the doors to any NAB customers who had been charged exception fees, enabling them until 27 January 2015 to register to participate in any agreed settlement.

 NAB has publicly indicated its commitment to exploring settlement opportunities, and we welcome NAB’s common-sense approach in exploring the resolution of the bank fees class action against it.